 What tests will I need?

-- A CT scan (a special X-ray to get a picture of a cross-section of your body).
-A CT scan will find out if your emphysema is evenly spread (homogeneous) or uneven and patchy (heterogeneous).
+- A CT scan.
+This will find out if your emphysema is evenly spread (homogeneous) or uneven and patchy (heterogeneous).
 If it is uneven, lung volume reduction is more likely to work because there are areas that can be removed or blocked off.
+A CT scan can also detect other problems like fibrosis or bronchiectasis that might mean LVR is not possible.

 - A spirometry test.
-This measures how much air you can blow out in one second (your forced expiratory volume/FEV1).
+This measures how much air you can blow out in one second.

-- A walk test.
-These tests measure your exercise capacity and overall fitness.
+- A walk test to measure your ability to exercise and overall fitness.

-- A lung ventilation-perfusion scan (sometimes called a VQ scan).
+- A lung ventilation perfusion scan (sometimes called a VQ scan).
 This scan works by injecting you with a special material that shows areas of your lungs that don’t have much blood supply.
-These areas don’t help your breathing, so they could be removed.
+These areas don’t help your breathing, so they may be able to be removed.

-The procedure is done using general anaesthetic, so you should be comfortable and unaware of it happening.
-It takes around 1-2 hours.
+The procedure is done using general anaesthetic, so you are asleep when it happens.
+It takes around 1 to 2 hours.

 What is keyhole surgery?